deepanshs/mrsimulator/docs/troubleshooting/vscode.rst

-.. _installing_vscode
+.. _installing_vscode:

 Setting up VS Code
 ------------------

 VS Code is a free code editor popular among the programming community.
 We recommend using VS Code because of its flexibility and community extensions.
 The following is a guide to get the basics set up and start running ``mrsimulator`` in VS Code.
 We also provide some suggested extension which can make your programming much easier.

 Instillation
 """"""""""""